Guairá Department: Education

-The first teaching center, sustained by the state of Villarica, dates back to 1859, and was named Escuela Patria.
+The first teaching center, sustained by the state of Villarica, dates back to 1859, and was named Escuela La Patria.
 Nowadays, the superior education in the department is represented by Universidad Católica "Nuestra Señora de la Asunción," and Universidad Nacional de Asunción in the north.
 In Guairá, there are many schools and institutes, private as well as public, such as Colegio Nacional, Colegio Ortiz Guerrero, Colegio Tecnico Vocacional, Seminario Diocesano, Escuela Regional de Agricultura, Instituto Professional Femenino, Escuela de Artes and Oficios Pio XII.

 There are also various pre-school centers and Humanistic high schools, as well as Technical ones.
 Another educational entity is the Institute of Guaraní Linguistics, Idelguap, which teaches the Guarani language, literature, and folklore.
 There is also, with similar goals, the Ateneo of Guaraní Language and Culture and Guaraní Roga.